artech-git/apollo/content/posts/asref_borrow_deref.md

     fn borrow_mut(&mut self) -> &mut Borrowed;
 }
 ```

-For `BorrowMut` definition as we can clearly observe, it depends over `Borrow<Borrowed>` implementation which is generic over `Borrowed`, therefore types which are going to implement `BorrowMut<Borrowed>` must first implement immutable version i.e. `Borrow<Borrowed>` this enforces a type to be borrowable in both forms i.e. `&T` & `&mut T` , unlike `AsRef` & `AsMut` trait which can be totally off to each other and there doesn't exists any correlation between them.
+For the `BorrowMut` definition, as we can clearly observe, it depends on the `Borrow<Borrowed>` implementation, which is generic over `Borrowed`.
+Therefore, types that are going to implement `BorrowMut<Borrowed>` must first implement the immutable version, i.e., `Borrow<Borrowed>`.
+This enforces a type to be borrowable in both forms, i.e., `&T` and `&mut T`, unlike the `AsRef` and `AsMut` traits, which can be totally independent of each other and have no correlation between them.

-Let's checkout `std::collections::HashMap` definition regarding `Borrow` trait
+Let's check out the `std::collections::HashMap` definition regarding the `Borrow` trait.

 ### Use Cases
 ```rust